UKCloud/documentation/articles/vmware/vmw-how-zerto-access-zssp.md

 title: How to access the Zerto Self-Service Portal
 description: Describes how to access the Zerto Self-Service Portal (ZSSP) to manage Disaster Recovery to the Cloud, Journaling Protection and Workload Migration
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: Gurcharan Sohal
+reviewer: acirel
-lastreviewed: 24/03/2020
+lastreviewed: 04/06/2021

 toc_rootlink: How To
 toc_sub1: Journaling Protection